Convergence rate analysis and improved iterations for numerical radius computation: Analysis of Uhlig's method

 \begin{theorem} Suppose that $A \in \C^{n \times n}$ is a disk matrix with $\numr > 0$ and that~$\fovA$ is approximated by $\mathcal{G}_j$ with $j \geq 3$ and $\mathcal{G}_j$ a regular polygon, \ie it is the intersection of $j$ half planes $P_{\theta_\ell}$, where $\theta_\ell = \tfrac{2\pi }{j} \ell$ for $\ell = 1,\ldots,j$.
 Then, \begin{enumerate}[label=(\roman*),font=\normalfont] \item $\eps_j = \sec(\pi/j) - 1$, \item if $\eps_j \leq \tau_\mathrm{tol}$, then $j \geq \left\lceil \tfrac{\pi}{\arcsec(1 + \tau_\mathrm{tol})} \right\rceil$, where $\tau_\mathrm{tol} > 0$ is the desired relative error. \end{enumerate} Moreover, if $\mathcal{G}_k$ is a further refined version of $\mathcal{G}_j$, so $\fovA \subseteq \mathcal{G}_k \subseteq \mathcal{G}_j$, then \begin{enumerate}[label=(\roman*),font=\normalfont,resume] \item if $\eps_k < \eps_j$, then $k \geq 2j$. \item if $\eps_k \leq \tau_\mathrm{tol} < \eps_j$, then $k \geq j \cdot 2^d$, where $d = \left\lceil \log_2 \left(\tfrac{\pi}{j \arcsec(1 + \tau_\mathrm{tol})}\right) \right\rceil$. \end{enumerate} \end{theorem} \begin{proof} As $\fovA$ is a disk centered at zero with radius $\numr$ and $\bfovA$ is a circle inscribed in the regular polygon $\mathcal{G}_j$, every boundary point in $\mathcal{Z}_j$ has modulus~$\numr$, and so $l_j = \numr$, and the moduli of the corners of~$\mathcal{G}_j$ are all identical.
 Consider the corner $c$ with $\Arg(c) = \pi/j$ and the right triangle defined by zero, $\numr$ on the real axis, and $c$.
 Then~\mbox{$|c| = u_j = \numr \sec(\pi/j)$}, and so~(i) holds.
 Statement~(ii) simply holds by substituting~(i) into $\eps_j \leq \tau_\mathrm{tol}$ and then solving for $j$.
 For~(iii), as~$\eps_j = |c|$ for any corner~$c$ of~$\mathcal{G}_j$, all $j$~corners of $\mathcal{G}_j$ must be refined to lower the error; thus,~$\mathcal{G}_k$ must have at least~$2j$~corners.
 Finally, as $\lim_{j \to \infty} \eps_j = 0$, but the error only decreases when~$j$ is doubled, it follows that in order for $\eps_k \leq \tau_\mathrm{tol}$ to hold, $k \geq j \cdot 2^d$ for some~$d \geq 1$.
 The smallest possible integer is obtained by replacing~$j$ in~(ii) with $j \cdot 2^d$ and solving for~$d$, thus proving~(iv). \end{proof}

 Via \cref{thm:uhlig_disk}, we report the number of supporting hyperplanes needed to compute the numerical radius of disk matrices for increasing levels of accuracy in~\cref{tbl:disk_thm}, illustrating just how quickly the cost of Uhlig's method skyrockets.
-Consequently, the level-set approach is typically much faster for disk matrices or those whose fields of values are close to a disk centered at zero; indeed, since $h(\theta)=\rho(H(\theta))$ is constant for disk matrices, it converges in a single iteration.
+Combined with the timing data from~\cref{tbl:eig}, it is clear that the level-set approach will typically be much faster for disk matrices or those whose fields of values are close to a disk centered at zero; indeed, since $h(\theta)=\rho(H(\theta))$ is constant for disk matrices, it converges in a single iteration.